Mike Mihelich, Forest Watch Coordinator

 Board of Directors

-Doug is currently retired but spent much of his career serving as director of the North Idaho College Head Start program.
-He currently serves as a trustee on the Coeur d’Alene Library BOARD and as a rod building instructor with North Idaho Fly Casters.
-He enjoys fly fishing, gardening, skiing, backpacking and cycling.
-Doug would like to serve on the board of KEA because, “KEA is our best effort to ensure a healthy environment, today and tomorrow.
+Doug is currently retired but spent much of his career serving as director of the North Idaho College Head Start.
+He currently serves as a trustee on the Coeur d’Alene Public Library Board, the Inland Northwest Food Network Board, and as a rod building instructor with North Idaho Fly Casters.
+He enjoys fly fishing, gardening, skiing, backpacking, and cycling.
+Doug serves on the board of KEA because, “KEA is our best effort to ensure a healthy environment, today and tomorrow.
 I feel a need to contribute to that effort.”

 Ed and his wife moved to north Idaho in 1993.
 He holds a Ph.D. in Zoology from the University of Montana and has held faculty positions at the Rockefeller University in New York and the University of Maryland.
 His primary area of research was echolocation systems in mammals.
 He later transitioned into stealth submarine research and development and is currently semi-retired.

 He has been active in bat conservation efforts in the area for many years, assisting federal and state agencies and private conservation groups such as The Nature Conservancy.
 Efforts have included surveying abandoned mines to determine if they should be gated to eliminate disturbance, moving colonies from dwellings to nearby alternate roost sites, erecting bat houses at suitable locations and educating people about bats.

 Ed is a past President of the Coeur d’Alene chapter of the National Audubon Society and works actively with birds of prey as a federally licensed raptor rehabilitator.
 He and his wife are members of several conservation-based organizations.

 Jim and his wife Debbie moved from Alaska to Coeur d’Alene in 1977.
 They, along with their children Alan and Anna, have enjoyed countless hours camping, hiking, boating, and exploring North Idaho’s forests and waterways.